BasicPrimitives/javascript/samples/FamilyChartItemsOrdering.md

 # Family Items Ordering
-Family Diagram supports multiple parents and children per node, so there is no deterministic way to define groups of items and their order in group, so Family diagram provides non-determenistic API to order items.
+Family Diagram supports multiple parents and children per node, so there is no deterministic way to define groups of items and their order in group, so Family diagram provides non-deterministic API to order items.
 That means if items expected to be in one layout group then user can use following properties to guide layout engine about user preferred relative order of items:

 1. `relativeItem` - item position and placement type defined relative to this property referenced item
 2. `placementType` - item placement on the left or right side of relative item.
 Property has following values: